modlee-ai/modlee/docs/source/README.rst

 Our Python package seamlessly connects you to your collaborators and recommends model architectures for your datatasets based on the experiments shared by your collaborators.
-At Modlee we’ve built a powerful flywheel that will allow the ML R&D community to work together in new ways and guide eachother to better ML solutions over time.
+At Modlee we’ve built a powerful flywheel that allows the ML R&D community to work together in new ways and guide eachother to better ML solutions over time.

 To use all of the innovative features of Modlee, you’ll need to `Sign up <https://www.dashboard.modlee.ai?signUp>`__ and generate an API Key: